10 Signs of Dismissive-Avoidant Attachment in Relationships

 Related to their avoidance of emotions, people with dismissive-avoidant attachment often feel uncomfortable with vulnerability.

-They may see vulnerability as a liability and therefore try to maintain a facade of strength and self-sufficiency at all times.
+One of the key dismissive-avoidant attachment signs is that these individuals may see vulnerability as a liability and, therefore, try to maintain a facade of strength and self-sufficiency at all times.

 4. Difficulty with commitment